ncbi/ribovore/documentation/ribodbmaker.md

-each stage (regardless of whether it passes or fails any previous stage) with the exception of the second part of the `fribo2` stage and the `fmspan` stage which require an alignment of the sequence being analyzed and so will only work on sequences that passed the `riboaligner` stage (first part of the `fribo2` stage).
+each stage (regardless of whether it passes or fails any previous stage) with the exception of the second part of the `fribo2` stage and the `fmspan` stage which require an alignment of the sequence being analyzed and so are only carried out on sequences that passed the `riboaligner` stage (first part of the `fribo2` stage).

 After the filter stages, any sequence that failed one or more filter stages is excluded from further analysis.
 The remaining analysis is based on a multiple sequence alignment created by `riboaligner` and each sequence is no longer analyzed independently.
-In this 'ingroup analysis' (`Stage: ingrup`), sequence pairwise percent identities are computed based on the alignment and used along with taxonomic information to detect sequences that may be misclassified taxonomically.
+In this *ingroup analysis* (`Stage: ingrup`), sequence pairwise percent identities are computed based on the alignment and used along with taxonomic information to detect sequences that may be misclassified taxonomically.
 Sequences detected as possibly anomalous in this way will fail.